 “To go fully off grid you need to have enough battery capacity to cover you for multiple cloudy days, which can get very expensive.

 “Your best option right now is to use storage to maximise your solar self-consumption and top up from the grid as required.”

 Battery systems vary in cost and are based on size and your current solar solution.
 Determining whether your existing inverter is battery compatible will also influence installation costs.

-Once installed batteries offer a range of benefits.
-Not only can they help reduce your power bills even further, in the future there may be opportunities to trade energy with your neighbours and sell power back to the network.
+Once installed, batteries offer a range of benefits.
+Not only can they help reduce your power bills even further, there may be opportunities in the future to trade energy with your neighbours and sell power back to the network.